Finding AI Talent Using Location Intelligence

 Recruitment Strategies for AI Roles

-In an economy marked by labor shortages, the field of AI is no exception.
+In an economy marked by labour shortages, the field of AI is no exception.
 In its report, Indeed observed that a significant percentage of jobs remained unfilled for 60 or more days.

 “Skills to build AI capabilities […] are still in short supply,” Sirosh said in his interview.
 “That profession will blossom.
 Every computing department, every computer science department teaches AI as a fundamental course now.
 So, it will change.
 It just takes a little time.”